-DirectSubs was designed for builders, developers, house flipping pros, real estate investors and all the various contractors they use on a regular basis.
+DirectSubs was designed for builders, developers, house flipping pros, real estate investors and all the various service providers they use on a regular basis.

-DirectSubs is a web-based app that connects people who build & flip houses with all the various contractors they use on a regular basis.
-For example, if you’re flipping a house and are in need of a framer or roofer, electrician, plumber, tile person, demo person or simply need someone to handle certain miscellaneous tasks throughout the project – you can post it @ DirectSubs.com and wait to be contacted by local, interested and available contractors.
+DirectSubs is a web-based app that connects people who build & flip houses with all the various service providers they use on a regular basis.
+For example, if you’re flipping a house and are in need of a framer or roofer, electrician, plumber, tile person, demo person or simply need someone to handle certain miscellaneous tasks throughout the project – you can post it @ DirectSubs.com and wait to be contacted by local, interested and available service providers.

-CJ Koch created DirectSubs because he knew there needed to be an easier way to connect with contractors for his projects.
-CJ got tired of calling colleagues to ask “who they use” for certain trades because his people wouldn’t show up or got too busy or too expensive etc. He also noticed some of the contractors he used regularly were great at what they did and reasonably priced but unable to find work on a consistent basis.
+CJ Koch created DirectSubs because he knew there needed to be an easier way to connect with service providers for his projects.
+CJ got tired of calling colleagues to ask “who they use” for certain trades because his people wouldn’t show up or got too busy or too expensive etc. He also noticed some of the service providers he used regularly were great at what they did and reasonably priced but unable to find work on a consistent basis.
 So after recognizing the disconnect, he launched DirectSubs in his hometown of Philly in hopes of creating some equilibrium within the industry.

 Go to DirectSubs.com, click on the Register button and begin setting up your profile.